AECB certified Passivhaus Designer training courses

 Science of Passivhaus (2 days)

 This course addresses the fundamental physics of heat loss and gains and shows how each of the required values can be calculated.
-It looks at what is necessary for thermal comfort.
-It deals with the energy balance of windows, and the balance of the whole buildings, and how to calculate the remaining heating requirement.
-It also deals with primary energy requirement for the whole building, ie hot water, appliances and lighting.
+It also looks at what is necessary for thermal comfort.
+It deals with the energy balance of windows, the balance of the whole building, and how to calculate the remaining heating requirement.
+The course deals with the primary energy requirement for the whole building, ie hot water, appliances and lighting.
 This is a course for those who want to understand the Physics of energy in buildings.